17 May 2021

 Employers use tax codes to calculate tax deductions through the PAYE (pay as you earn) system.
+HMRC sets your tax code after working out how much you should pay via deductions (from your salary) based on your circumstances.
 Tax codes are usually passed on from one employer to the next one via P45.
 In the absence of P45s, standardised codes are used depending on the employee’s personal circumstances.

 How does HMRC work out the code?